Undocumented Student Support

 Deferred Action for Childhood Arrivals (DACA) is a program, announced on June 12, 2012 by President Barack Obama, that protects eligible applicants from deportation and gives them work authorization for a renewal period of 2 years.
 It is important to note that DACA provides lawful presence but it does not provide lawful status.

 DACA is a program fought for and won by undocumented immigrants.
 More than 800,000 undocumented youth/adults nationwide receive this temporary relief.
-In Washington, approximately 18,000 undocumented youth and adults are DACA recipients and the City of Seattle estimates about one-third to one-half of them live in Seattle-King County.

-For more information visit, United We Dream or the City of Seattle.
+For more information, visit City of Seattle.

 If you are a current DACA recipient, it is recommended that you consult with an immigration attorney or accredited representative to explore whether you might qualify for another pathway to obtain immigration status.
 If you live in King County or work in Seattle, you may qualify for Seattle-King County Immigrant Legal Defense Network services.